Speed, fatigue and alcohol remain the main causes of death and injury on Australian roads.

 However, there is a large degree of consistency in the road rules adopted by each state and territory, as they are based on the Model Australian Road Rules.
 Other state and territory laws that govern the actions of road users and road safety include laws regulating the transport of dangerous goods, use of heavy vehicles and offences related to intoxication.

-It is generally recognised that there is a need for a nationally consistent approach to addressing matters relevant to deployment of autonomous vehicles.
+It is generally recognized that there is a need for a nationally consistent approach to addressing matters relevant to deployment of autonomous vehicles.

 The National Transport Commission is an independent federal statutory body that provides advice and proposals for reform to government for consideration and approval through the Transport and Infrastructure Council.
 The Transport Infrastructure Council is made up of federal, state and territory ministers who are responsible for transport and infrastructure.